 - activate caching or use server-based caching: Once a resource has been “assembled”, it can be loaded from the cache until something changes.
 External resources such as Google Fonts should also be loaded from your own server.

-- Optimize the loading sequence.
+- Optimise the loading sequence.
 Deferring CSS and JS using a plugin or service or first loading what is really necessary, then the rest (keyword: Critical CSS).

 - Getting rid of unnecessary ballast: Do you really need emojis for every loading process?

-The most important tip I can give you from practical experience: Caching and deferring usually account for 90 percent of performance.
-So this is where you should focus your own optimizations.
+The most important tip I can give you from practical experience: Caching and deferring usually account for 90 per cent of performance.
+So this is where you should focus your own optimisations.
 I wish you every success and high speed for your projects with WordPress and WooCommerce.

 Your questions about WordPress performance